 2. Join a Job Club (they still exist), LinkedIn groups, Twitter chats.
 Challenges aren’t always direct, but when you hear other people’s successes and failures, you’re more motivated.
 Then when you’re succeeding is certain parts, you can encourage others.
 Courage, patience, persistence, perseverance, and resilience if often underestimated and underused in our lives.
 You can’t put a price on those attributes.
 Or, you can create one and invite those in your neighborhood.

-4. Read and write.
-It doesn’t have to be something career related.
+4. Read and Write.
+It doesn’t have to be something career-related.
 You just need to feed your brain in a way to keep you sharp.
-Too many people want to sit in front of the television or computer to participate in mindless activities.
+Too many people want to sit in front of the television or computer to participate in mindless activities during unemployment.
 It is better to be in learning mode than distracted.
 Writing will counteract dullness even quicker (that was a non-scientific statement).
 Crossword puzzles help as well as writing poetry.

-5. Teaching/coaching/instructing/mentoring.
-Career related is a first choice although you’re not limited to your industry.
+5. Teaching/Coaching/Instructing/Mentoring.
+Career-related is the first choice although you’re not limited to your industry.
 I would say even helping your kids with homework is a way to remain cognitively engaged.
 If you don’t have kids, volunteer.
-Tutoring is useful to your mind and skills.
+Tutoring is useful for your mind and skills.

 6. Volunteer.
 It’s a great way to hone and build skills best to market yourself.
 Experience you lack volunteering can help you get what you need to get hired.
 If you’re looking for a leadership position then joining a board of directors is not hard at all.
 Sometimes, there is a vetting process, but most non-profits are looking to fill seats.

-7. Keep a schedule.
+7. Keep a Schedule.
 When you’re unemployed, it is a very good time to maintain or gain discipline.
 A schedule will sharpen your focus and impress people you network with because you have a purpose.
-Even if you’re single and living at home with your parents, a schedule will help keep you discipline.
+Even if you’re single and living at home with your parents, a schedule will help keep you disciplined.
 It’s best to fill your schedule, especially during the week.

-8. Practice interviewing.
+8. Practice Interviewing.
 Since there are so many books to read with interview questions, it’s hard to narrow down to one choice.
-But more importantly than the book, practice with someone who can help you get better in answering questions.
+But more important than the book, practice with someone who can help you get better in answering questions.